playfulprogramming/playfulprogramming/content/blog/formik-works-great-heres-why-i-wrote-my-own/index.md

 After a week's worth of work, we found ourselves with a tool that we enjoyed using and solved our production needs.

-# How does our own form library differ?
+# How does HouseForm differ?

 If you looked closely at the previous image of the HouseForm website, you'll see our single-sentence explanation of what makes HouseForm unique: